Viplogics/JAVA-bittrex-API/README.md

 <br/><br/>
-I am not associated  with bittrex, however.
-Use at your own risk...!
+Please use at your own risk...!
 <br/><br/><br/>
 Tips are appreciated:
 <br/><br/>